 It’s also how they connect with voters on an emotional level.
-In short, a candidate’s narrative is key to winning elections.
+In short, a candidate’s narrative is critical to winning elections.

 A political narrative can separate candidates from the pack, make them more relatable to voters, and ultimately get them elected.

-You must build a narrative around your candidate to run a successful political campaign.
+Building a narrative around your candidate to run a successful political campaign would be best.
 A political record is a story that you tell about your candidate and their opponent.
 It should be clear, concise, and easy for voters to understand.
 The narrative should also be based on facts and evidence.

 Building a narrative is important because it allows you to control the conversation.
 If you can control the conversation, you can control how people perceive your candidate.